change management tips

 3. Lead by example

 Finally, leaders must be role models for change.
 This is particularly true when it comes to agile transformation as the change requires a fundamental shift in the way the organization approaches business.
+And this is a major problem among orgs—research suggests that ineffective leadership and management is the #1 challenge to business agility success.

 McKinsey cites role modeling as one of the key actions to change mindsets and behaviors—and an essential factor in the success of agile transformation.
 Without leadership modeling the change at the forefront, employees will struggle to buy-in to the change and understand what change actually looks like in practice.